 In my work I highlight how trade-offs between competing sources of the Chinese Communist Party’s domestic legitimation and the complex and dynamic structure of the Chinese party-state result in contradictory foreign policy.
 While China does not act from a position of strength but the foreign policy is the result of domestic vulnerabilities, this does neither imply the country does not aim to project its power internationally nor that it has no significant impact on the future international order.
 Instead, China’s contradictory foreign policy will contribute to a more particularistic, plural and fragmented international order.
 Its domestic focus rather limits the capabilities of external actors to change tha calculus that drives the ruling Chinese Communist Party in its foreign policy-making.

-Forthcoming monograph: Understanding China’s Foreign Policy Contradictions.
+Publication, monograph: 2022: Understanding China’s Foreign Policy Contradictions.
 New York: Oxford University Press.

 Publication: 2018: Is China turning into an aggressive or responsible power under Xi Jinping?
 Implications for European policy-making.
 Policy Brief.
 Stockholm: Institute for Security and Development Policy.